-We are currently focused on developing a treatment for methylmalonic acidemia (MMA) and propionic acidemia (PA).
-These rare genetic diseases are caused by inherited metabolic defects that result in the build-up of harmful toxins that can lead to severe organ damage, seizures, developmental deficits, and premature death.
+We are developing a treatment for methylmalonic acidemia (MMA) and propionic acidemia (PA).
+These ultra-rare genetic diseases are caused by inherited metabolic defects that result in the build-up of harmful toxins that can lead to severe organ damage, seizures, developmental deficits, and premature death.
 Although usually diagnosed soon after birth, there are currently no medical treatments for MMA or PA that improve quality of life or extend lifespan.
-Patients are treated by managing symptoms and following very restrictive diets.
+Patients are treated by managing symptoms, following very restrictive diets, and sometimes receiving a liver and/or kidney transplant.

 HemoShear has developed an experimental drug treatment for MMA and PA called HST5040.
 Our laboratory research shows that HST5040 has the potential to reduce toxins that impact the entire body.
 The drug is designed to be conveniently administered daily at home as a liquid taken either orally or through a gastric feeding tube.

-We will post information on ClinicalTrials.gov when the study starts.
+Information about HERO can be found on the study website or on Clinicaltrial.gov.
 If there is a study site located near you, then you can speak with your physician or contact the site about participating.
 Please sign up if you would like to receive information from HemoShear about our clinical trial or other company developments.

 We would like to keep patients and families informed of our progress.
 Please sign up if you would like to receive information via email from HemoShear about our clinical trial or other company developments.